apache/incubator-streampark-website/blog/0-streampark-flink-on-k8s.md

   There will be higher requirements for using Flink on Kubernetes in enterprise-level production environments.
 Generally, you will choose to build your own platform or purchase related commercial products.
 No matter which solution meets the product capabilities: large-scale task development and deployment, status tracking, operation and maintenance monitoring , failure alarms, unified task management, high availability, etc. are common demands.

   In response to the above issues, we investigated open source projects in the open source field that support the development and deployment of Flink on Kubernetes tasks.
 During the investigation, we also encountered other excellent open source projects.
-After comprehensively comparing multiple open source projects, we came to the conclusion: ** Whether StreamPark is completed The overall performance such as speed, user experience, and stability are all very good, so we finally chose StreamPark as our one-stop real-time computing platform. **
+After comprehensively comparing multiple open source projects, we came to the conclusion: **StreamPark has great performance in either completness, user experience, or stability, so we finally chose StreamPark as our one-stop real-time computing platform. **

   Let’s take a look at how StreamPark supports Flink on Kubernetes:

 ### **Basic environment configuration**

-  Basic environment configuration includes Kubernetes and Docker warehouse information as well as Flink client information configuration.
+  Basic environment configuration includes Kubernetes and Docker repository information as well as Flink client information configuration.
 The simplest way for the Kubernetes basic environment is to directly copy the .kube/config of the Kubernetes node to the StreamPark node user directory, and then use the kubectl command to create a Flink-specific Kubernetes Namespace and perform RBAC configuration.

 ```shell
 # Create k8s namespace used by Flink jobs